Uploading SourceMap During Project Build¶

 logLevel: 'verbose', // Log print level

-// root: 'dist/', // Root directory corresponding to the relative directory to be uploaded
+// root: 'dist/', // Root directory corresponding to the relative directory for upload

 env: 'production', // Guance application env